menaruben/trolllang/README.md

 ## Future ideas (by priority)
 fixed plans:
-- [x] SINGLE-LINE function declaration with nuni syntax, Ex:
+- [x] SINGLE-LINE function declaration
 - [x] if-else statement
 - [x] string interpolation / concatenation (you can just use the ruby `#{your_var}` syntax!)
 - [x] ruby syntax embedding with `#` at the start of line